Short term unpredictability of high Reynolds number turbulence --- rough dependence on initial data: 2D numerical simulations on rough dependence on initial data

 Then the norm of the derivative of the solution map at the base solution $u(t)$ is given by

 Notice that for any fixed $t$, the supremum is taken with respect to all initial perturbation $du(0)$.
 If one initial perturbation leads to a perturbation that is near the supremum for some $t$, it may not be near the supremum for other $t$.
 The norm of the derivative $\| DS^t(u(0)) \|$ has an upper bound given by (\ref{UB}).
-The growth of the perturbation in Figure \ref{CM} realizes the nature of the square root of time in the exponent of (\ref{UB}).
-The nature of the square root of the Reynolds number in the exponent of (\ref{UB}) is not realized by the particular perturbation since the viscous effect is negligible in both cases $Re = 1000$ and $Re = 100000$.
-We believe that the nature of the square root of the Reynolds number in the exponent of (\ref{UB}) can only be realized by all the perturbations.
+We anticipate that the nature of the square root of time in the exponent of the upper bound (\ref{UB}) can be realized by an individual perturbation, while the nature of the square root of the Reynolds number can only be realized by the supremum over a lot of perturbations.
 For any particular perturbation, the viscous effect is negligible when the Reynolds number is relatively large.
+On the other hand, a generic perturbation in physics contains all``basic perturbation directions", and the fastest growing direction will quickly dominate the amplification.
+In fact, the fastest growing direction may change in time.
+Due to numerical obstacles such as that demonstrated in Figure \ref{LBN}, numerical simulations as $t \ra 0^+$ are not quite reliable.
+That is the reason that our $\frac{1}{\ln t} \ln \ln \frac{\La}{\La_0}$ numerical simulations do not converge to a constant.
+Nevertheless, in appropriate time interval, we are confident that our numerical simulations clearly show super fast growth (faster than exponential growth) as demonstrated in Figure \ref{CM}.
 Increasing the wave number ($k_1,k_2$), the perturbation's growth rate decreases as shown in Figures \ref{GR1} - \ref{GR2}.
 When the wave number of the initial perturbation is larger, the viscous effect is more significant.
 Our conclusion is that the super fast growth (rough dependence) is abundant among perturbations in the sense that generic perturbations contain all Fourier modes, and low Fourier modes display the super fast growth.
 Next we shall study the abundance of the super fast growth among base solutions, that is, whether or not there are abundant base solutions of which the perturbations have super fast growth.